 Bangabandu Sheikh Mujibur Rahman is considered the father of modern Bangladesh.
 His birthday is celebrated each year as an opportunity to reflect on the life and impact of Sheikh Mujib.

 |2020||17 Mar||Tue||Sheikh Mujibur Rahman's Birthday|

-Sheikh Mujibur Rahman’s birthday is celebrated each year on March 17.
-On the anniversary, different socio-political and cultural organisations organise discussions, cultural functions and other programmes designed to recognise the Sheikh.
-Special programmes are aired on television and newspapers publish special supplements.
+On this public holiday, different socio-political and cultural organisations organise discussions, cultural functions and other programmes designed to recognise the Sheikh.
 The national and party flags are hoisted at 6:30 AM and wreathes are placed at the Father of the Nation’s portrait at Bangabandhu Memorial Museum in the Dhanmondi area at 7 AM.
 Wreaths are also placed later in the day by other government leaders.
 Wreaths are laid at 10 AM at the Mausoleum Complex in Tungipara where he is laid to rest.
-Children’s gatherings, rallies and other cultural functions are held throughout the country in honour of the country’s fallen leader.
-There are also public viewings of documentaries detailing the country’s fight for independence.

 Sheikh Mujibur Rahman was a principal organiser of the East Pakistan Muslim Students League in 1948.
 He was elected as one of the joint secretaries of the East Pakistan Awami Muslim League while serving a jail term.
 He became general secretary of the East Pakistan Awami Muslim League in 1953 until he became president of the party in 1966.